-During divorce, debt division is just as important as property division
+During divorce, debt division is just as important as property division in TX

 When it comes to divorce, dividing shared debts is just as important as dividing money and property – particularly in today’s tough economic climate, when many couple’s debts outnumber their assets.
 The laws that determine how debts and property are divided during divorce vary by state.